hewner/CSSEGuide/README.md

 can help you with.

 But for now, just make a guess as to what your other things will count as approximately.
-So if you've taken Chemistry 1 at some other school write Chemistry??? on your list.
+So if you've taken Chemistry 1 at some other college write Chemistry??? on your list.

 I'll have more specifics about CS courses specifically later, let's